 The best business ideas often seem laughable at first glance.
 So if you’re hearing a chorus of “No’s” — it may actually be a good sign.
 So don’t be discouraged by rejection.
 Instead, learn the different kinds of “no.” That’s what Tristan Walkder did.
 After stints at successful startups, he launched Walker & Company, makers of the Bevel razor, and learned the secret of how to talk with investors who may or may not share your vision.

-Strong company cultures emerge when every employee feels they own the culture — and this begins even before the first job interview.
-CEO Reed Hastings has built a high-performing culture at Netflix by being upfront about who they are and who they aren’t.
-The company’s famous culture deck offers a 100-slide description of how Netflix sees itself.
+A strong company culture emerges when every employee feels they own the culture — and this starts before the first job interview.
+Netflix’s outgoing CEO Reed Hastings built a high-performing culture at Netflix by being upfront about who Netflix is, in the company’s famous culture deck.
 It won’t appeal to everyone — and that’s the point.
 If you can define your culture, while resonating with a diverse group of employees, you have a winning formula.